 • Areas with hot and cold spots.

-ENERGY STAR also advises having mini-splits in houses with unique challenges, including:
+ENERGY STAR also advises having mini-splits in houses with atypical challenges, including:

-• Expensive central heat, either as a result of high fuel prices or low efficiency.
+• Costly central heat, either because of high fuel expenses or decreased efficiency.

-In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get precise control over temps from room to room, because of zoned mini-split technology.
+When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have exact control over settings from room to room, due to zoned mini-split technology.

-From helping you select the ideal model to professionally installing it, our specialists at Schraer Heating & Air Conditioning can take care of all your mini-split installation needs.
-Give us a call at 636-456-5041 right away to find out how a mini-split system can make your residence comfier and to get your free estimate!
+From helping you choose the right model to expertly installing it, our specialists at Schraer Heating & Air Conditioning can take care of all your mini-split installation needs.
+Give us a call at 636-456-5041 right away to find out how a mini-split system can make your home comfier and to get your free estimate!